Skip to main content

 Hematocrit measures the concentration of red blood cells, which directly impacts blood flow and oxygen delivery.

 Testosterone has a direct and potent effect on the process of creating new red blood cells, a biological function known as erythropoiesis.
-The hormone acts as a signal, prompting the to increase its production of these vital oxygen carriers.
+The hormone acts as a signal, prompting the bone marrow to increase its production of these vital oxygen carriers.
 This is a primary reason why testosterone was historically used to address certain types of anemia.

 For an individual on a contemporary hormonal protocol, this effect means that an increase in hematocrit is an expected physiological adaptation.
 The objective is to support the body so this adaptation remains within a healthy, functional range.